inputstick/InputStickAPI-iOS/README.md

 ## App Store review
 Before you submit your application for App Store review:

-* double-check if `NSBluetoothPeripheralUsageDescription` was added to Info.plist file
+* double-check if `NSBluetoothPeripheralUsageDescription` and `NSBluetoothAlwaysUsageDescription` were added to Info.plist file
 * prepare video showing how your app interacts with InputStick (real hardware), Apple will request it
 * use `[inputStickManager setDummyConnectedState]` to pretend to be connected to InputStick when taking screenshots using iOS emulator